 Professor Blowhard may have been one of those great cosmic, mystical foreshadowings, because when I ran into the character of Donkey in the 2001 movie Shrek, my inner Blowhard felt an immediate bond.
-Donkey after all is a very WYSIWYG kind of a guy (What You See Is What You Get).
+Donkey is after all a very WYSIWYG kind of a guy (What You See Is What You Get).
 He’s very spontaneous and honest but knows at times how to be thoroughly annoying.
 He is also capable of making a complete ass of himself while hardly noticing it.
-I count him to this day to be my greatest identiy and inspiration.
+To this day he’s my greatest identity and inspiration.

 In fact, Professor Blowhard’s multiple comes so naturally for him it serves as something of a default mode for Lord DonnieBob when he’s not manifesting other personas.
 Loquacious and erudite with just a touch of pretentiousness, he will sit there in his corduroy jacket with the leather elbow patches, droning on for hours and hours about one subject after another, often knowing very little of what he’s talking about or caring in any event.
 But he loves to hear the sound of his own voice, the result of years of being ignored and blackballed from polite religious company.
 He is known at times to stop and admire the profundity of what he just said, Ronald Reagan/George W. Bush-style.